 The crypto SMSF allows investors to integrate digital assets into their retirement strategy — but how do they work?

-A robust superannuation investment strategy is one of the most fundamental elements in the success of any long-term financial plan.
-Choosing the right superannuation strategy, however, can be difficult — Australian investors are presented with many options, such as industry funds, retail funds, corporate funds, public sector funds, and within each of these fund types there are different underlying funds and different investment portfolios.
+A robust superannuation investment strategy is one of the most fundamental elements in the success of any long-term retirement plan.
+Choosing the right superannuation fund and strategy for you, however, can be difficult.
+Australian investors are presented with a dizzying array of funds and options- industry funds, retail funds, corporate funds, and public sector funds, and within each of these fund types there are different underlying funds and different investment portfolios.

-Self managed super funds, or SMSFs, do exactly this — an SMSF allows an investor to take direct control over their investments and financial future, executing their own superannuation strategy.
-Establishing and managing your own SMSF can be a complex process, as there are many regulatory requirements that must be met.
+A self managed super fund (“SMSF”) allows an investor to take direct control over their investments and execute their own superannuation strategy.
+However establishing and managing your own SMSF can be a complex process, as there are many regulatory requirements that must be met.

 There may be advantages to having an SMSF however, the biggest of which is generally considered that it allows investors to be more in the investment driving seat and execute far more flexible investment strategies — including investment strategies focused on digital assets and cryptocurrencies.

 Ensuring that you’re compliant when establishing your own crypto SMSF can be a difficult process.
 While the ATO explicitly allows for cryptocurrency investments by a SMSF, there are many tax considerations that must be understood before getting started.

 What is a Crypto SMSF?

 An SMSF is a private superannuation fund operated by individual investors and regulated in part by the Australian Taxation Office (ATO), ASIC & APRA.
 The “sole purpose” of an SMSF is to provide retirement benefits to its members, or to the dependents of the member(s) should the member(s) die before retirement.
 SMSF assets and investments can’t be mixed with personal assets, as doing so would breach the sole purpose of the SMSF (“sole purpose test”).